Gwalior Fort: Chhatri of Bhim Singh Rana

 This chhatri (cupola or domed shaped pavilion) was built as a memorial to Bhim Singh Rana (1707–1756), a ruler of Gohad state.
 It was built by his successor, Chhatra Singh.
-Bhim Singh occupied Gwalior fort in 1740 when the Mughal Satrap, Ali Khan, surrendered.
+Bhim Singh Rana were occupied the fort when the Mughal Satrap, Ali Khan, surrendered.
 In 1754, Bhim Singh built a bhimtal (a lake) as a monument at the fort.
-Chhatra Singh built the memorial chhatri near the bhimtal.
+Chhatra Singh built the memorial chhatri near the Johar Kund.